mayapatterson/portfolio-v2/_case-studies/Trunk Club's Pinterest Integration.md

 ### Cleaning up the flow

 Pinterest's API was pretty straight forward, so we didn't need to focus our design efforts too much on the first sign up experience.
-Instead, we combed through Jason's hackday flow and highlight usability opportunities to create a more engaging experience.
+Instead, we combed through Jason's hack day flow and highlight usability opportunities to create a more engaging experience.

 ![pinterestFlow](/images/pinterestFlow.png)